How to Hang Framed Artwork and Pictures on Walls

 - Colours/style/size of picture frames

-An asymmetrical arrangement includes different sizes, styles, and colours of picture frames arranged haphazardly on a wall.
+But you can also go for an asymmetrical arrangement if you want something unique and different from the norm.
+An asymmetrical arrangement includes using different sizes, styles, and colours of picture frames, all arranged haphazardly on a wall.

-- If you want your wall art to stand out conspicuously against the room's decor, it's best to have plain neutral wall colours.
-If you must have a vibrant wall colour, let this colour appear somewhere in the artwork.
+- For wall art to stand out conspicuously within the room's decor, it's best to have plain neutral wall colours.
+If you must have striking vibrant colours, let them be a part of the artwork.

-- It is best to relate the subject matter of the artwork to the character of the room.
+- It is best to relate the subject matter of the artwork to the character and theme of the room.

-- Create colour accents on a wall by hanging small framed pictures with different colour frames.
-This can be a feature wall that is set in harmony with the general interior scheme.
+- Create colour accents on one wall with framed paintings or photographs.
+Use different colour frames for each picture with different colour frames.
+This can be a feature wall that is set in harmony with the general interior design.

-- For a cluster arrangement, artwork must not be arranged indiscriminately but rather in a form of simple geometric patterns—triangle, square, line or rectangle.
+- For a modern cluster arrangement, artwork must not be arranged indiscriminately but rather, in a form of simple geometric patterns: